Serfentum/contig_identifier/README.md

 # Launch
 There is currently just one way to use - as script.
-Modify variable path to name of your file
+Modify variable path to name of your file and out to name of output which you want